-Talk to your doctor to learn more about the potential benefits and risks of taking these medications.
+Talk with your doctor to learn more about the potential benefits and risks of taking these medications.

-Getting an annual flu shot helps lower your risk of contracting the flu, a potentially life-threatening illness.
+Receiving an annual flu shot helps lower your risk of getting the flu, a potentially life threatening illness.

 Some other vaccines are also unsafe for people with a weakened immune system.
-Talk to your doctor to learn which vaccines are safe and recommended for you.
+Talk with your doctor to learn which vaccines are safe and recommended for you.

-Some germs can be spread through contaminated foods and drinks.
+Some germs can be spread through foods and drinks.
 To protect yourself, wash raw fruits and vegetables before eating them.
-Thoroughly cook all animal products, including meat, egg, and dairy products.
+Thoroughly cook all animal products, including meat, eggs, and dairy products.

 - before eating, blowing your nose, or touching your face

 - after spending time in public places or with people who are sick